alydavis/PyBer-Analysis/README.md

 One key aspect of ride sharing data is ride distance, which was not captured in this data.
 Incorporating some distance measures could help inform what length of rides are the sweet spot for business, to focus efforts on these types of ride sharing.

 Looking deeper into the driver data could also share some key metrics to see if a large percentage of the rides and fares are managed by a small group of drivers (outliers) or more evenly paced.
 Pricing competitive fares could encourage more drivers in less populous areas, like rural areas, to have more options and lower the cost for consumers, and hopefully increase demand.

+Is ride affordability a goal for PyBer? increasing the number of drivers in rural areas would likely lower the average fare per rides and encourage more total rides.